Joma121/SensorScript/README.md

 Change your sensors on the fly!
 Use Plugin Commands to alter any aspect of sensors on your event.
 You could even ADD or REMOVE sensors to/from an event.

 LSensor event property value

 LSensor page property value

 Okay, this is the Plugin command LSensor is required, as is either event or page.

 You can have any number of properties and values in the Plugin command, but only 1 event or page identifier.

 The event identifier is equivilant to using/modifying the event note tag.

 The page identifier is equivilant to using/modifying a comment tag.

 LSensor off

 LSensor event off

 LSensor page off

 On/Off commands turn all, event level, or comment level sensors on or off respectively.

-Here is the list and limits of the properties:
+Below is a list of the properties and their information:

 Id x